pingcap/docs-cn/sql/ddl.md

 DDL (Data Definition Language) is used to define the database structure or schema, and to manage the database and statements of various objects in the database.

+Currently, TiDB has implemented concurrent execution of the `ADD INDEX` operation and the `GENERAL` operation (namely the non-`ADD INDEX` DDL operation) across different tables.
+In this case, two workers process the `ADD INDEX` operation and a `GENERAL` operation respectively.
+When the operation requests are on the same table, workers execute these operations in the order of receiving the DDL operation requests.
+This feature is to guarantee the `ADD INDEX` operation (its execution time is longer than that of other operations in TiDB) does not block other DDL operations.

 ## CREATE DATABASE syntax

 ```sql